Business and Other Risks

 1-1.
 Economic Trends in Key Markets

 The Fujitsu Group is expanding its business outside Japan.
-As a result, sudden fluctuations in US dollar, euro and British pound exchange rates and other factors could have a significant impact on sales and income, resulting in such factors as the lowering of competitive pricing for the services and products that we deliver outside Japan.
-Sudden fluctuations in exchange rates can also affect the cost of components and materials that we import from outside Japan, as well as the various products that we export.
-In addition, with respect to assets held by the Group outside Japan, as well as liabilities, there is the possibility that exchange rate fluctuations could lead to depreciation of assets and/or appreciation of liabilities.
+While the Group is collecting information on exchange rate fluctuations and sharing them within the Group, there is a risk that rapid exchange rate fluctuations will affect sales and profit or loss of overseas businesses, leading to a decline in the price competitiveness of products and services provided overseas and have a major impact on the import of parts and materials from overseas and on the export of products and services.
+In addition, with respect to assets held by the Group outside Japan, as well as liabilities, there is a possibility that exchange rate fluctuations could lead to depreciation of assets and/or appreciation of liabilities.